opendatasoft/slate/source/includes/_form_widgets.md

 </select>
 ```

-The `select` widget is to be rendered as a simple select element.
+The `select` widget will render as a simple select element.

 Options of this element must match the `choices` defined in the parent [form object](#the-form-object).